-Sarah and Marceline discover the Riverside Saloon. (return to page 1)
+Sarah and Marceline discover the Riverside Saloon. (return to home page.)

 "...Sarah slowed as she exited the 101 Highway off ramp and drove by an old Western-style bar called the Riverside Saloon just within the southern limits of town.
 The place backed up to the Eel River with an outdoor patio overlooking a narrow wooden footbridge crossing the river’s one-hundred-foot deep chasm.
 A group of heavily built lumbermen and rough-and-tumble loggers, who just got off work early on Saturday after a few extra hours overtime, gathered together in the saloon’s outside patio.

 Making boisterous noises to match and almost overwhelming the town’s street sounds, a group of lumberjacks were having great time after work.
 Their checkered shirts, bulging arms, cowboy hats and work-stained jeans, easily caught Sarah’s attention.